Goldenchest/MouseGlove-v2/README.md

 =============

-This is an updated version of MouseGlove (https://github.com/Goldenchest/MouseGlove) that adds the ability for users to define the colors to track instead of having the colors hard-coded.
-This allows the glove to work under more diverse lighting conditions and also allows people to make their own gloves with different colored markers.
+This is an updated version of MouseGlove (https://github.com/Goldenchest/MouseGlove) that adds the ability for users to define the colors to track by clicking on the colored markers on startup (instead of having the colors hard-coded).
+This allows the glove to work under more diverse lighting conditions and also allows people to use their own gloves with potentially different colored markers.

 README from original MouseGove:
 ---------------------------------------------------------------------------------------------------------------------------------